mistral2e/Piggott_APSM_monitoring/VoltageAnalysis.md

-# Analysis of the Generator Voltage with deviated rotor
+# Analysis of the generator voltage with deviated rotor

 In this file the effects of the rotor and stator deviation on the induced terminals voltage will be described.
 The analysis is based on oscillograms of the APMS voltage which is induced when the rotor is driven with constant speed.
 The approaches for analyzing the voltage with decreasing speed are described [here](./VoltageAnalysis_ndec.md).